prabhu1010/tennisBot/README.md

-History
+<b>History</b>

-Back in 2012, I was watching a tennis Grand Slam tournament on TV.
-That was when I wondered what would be like to write a computer program that conducts complete 127 match, 7 Round tennis tournaments based on the players actual records.
-I spent a couple thinking of an appropriate algorithm to simulate the distribution of points during a match, and ran into the Lower Bound of Wilson Score distribution.
-Refining the idea further, I was able to develop this game.
+This game uses a mathematical model(Lower Bound of Wilson Score Confidence Interval) to "conduct" a 127-game, 128-player Grand Slam tennis tournament point by point.

-For more on this game, do look up my web page  <a href="http://www.code-bits.net/fantennis.htm">http://www.code-bits.net/fantennis.htm</a>
+For a detailed write-up, look up my web page  <a href="http://www.code-bits.net/fantennis.htm">http://www.code-bits.net/fantennis.htm</a>

-This was written in C and compiled on Linux.
+This was written in C and the Makefile has been adjusted to support both Windows and Unix/Linux.
 So as with any github repository, feel free to help yourself to the code and play with the tournament algorithm.

-Happy coding!
+A graphical interface to play this game is in the works...